 - Jazz it up.
 Feel free to add in up to ½ cup of chocolate chips, dried fruit, chopped nuts, or chunks of cream cheese to the french toast casserole for additional flavor.

 - The Glaze.
-You can skip making the glaze if desired, or prepare it the night before and store in the refrigerator in an airtight container.
+You can skip making the glaze if desired, or prepare it the night before and store it in the refrigerator in an airtight container.
 Give it a good whisk before drizzling over the french toast.

 More Instant Pot Breakfast Recipes